Asking for It Update

 ★★★★ audible gasps and stunned silences each night … this is raw, real and riveting drama that forces us to ask questions of ourselves long after leaving the theatre – The Times

 WHAT THE PRESS SAID ABOUT THE NOVEL

 Asking for It is a brave, brilliant book: ‘a genuinely heartbreaking, sickening and truthful examination of society’s penchant for victim-blaming, its treatment of women and the concept of rape culture’ – The Guardian

 ‘Try to be brave, grown-ups.
 O’Neill’s second novel may be scary, but it is riveting and essential.
 Teenagers will recognize its difficult truth and devour it – behind your backs, if need be.’ –The New York Times

 Asking for It

 adapted for the stage by Meadhbh McHugh in collaboration with and directed by Annabelle Comyn

 lighting designer – Sinead McKenna

-sound designer – Philip Stewart
+music and sound designer – Philip Stewart